jasonkuhrt-archive/tree-shaking-demos/README.md

 #### Findings

-- Rollup and Webpack can both tree-shake selective or namesapced imports
+- Rollup and Webpack can both tree-shake selective or namespaced imports
+- Parcel tree-shaking did not appear to work (?)

 #### TODO

 - More advanced demos may reveal caveats/limits of import style.
 For example some discussions suggest that Rollup will apparently be unable to tree shake namespaced imports if the namespace object is reflected upon ([ref](https://gist.github.com/Rich-Harris/24a8ddd3947150aa8c15a9367faf1d62)).
+- Its unlikely that Parcel tree-shaking, even if experiment, does not work on such simple demos.
+Is it configured incorrectly?

-#### Quickstart
+#### Quick Start

 Demo results are committed to this repository in `./build` or you can run demos for yourself: